sourceincite/sourceincite.github.io/_posts/0000-00-00-panic-at-the-cisco-unauthenticated-rce-in-prime-infrastructure.md

               }
             else
               {
               out.write( rdbuf, 0, numRead );                  // 20
               }
             }
 ```

-<p class="cn" markdown="1">At *[19]* the file is created and then finally at *[20]* the contents of the file is writen to disk.
+At *[19]* the file is created and then finally at *[20]* the contents of the file is writen to disk.
 It's interesting to note that the vulnerable class is actually third party code written by Timothy Gerard Endres at ICE Engineering.
-It's even more interesting that other projects such as [radare](https://github.com/radare/radare2-installer/blob/master/src/com/ice/tar/TarArchive.java) also uses this vulnerable code!</p>
+It's even more interesting that other projects such as [radare](https://github.com/radare/radare2-installer/blob/master/src/com/ice/tar/TarArchive.java) also uses this vulnerable code!
-<p class="cn" markdown="1">The impact of this vulnerability is that it can allow an unauthenticated attacker to achieve remote code execution as the *prime* user.</p>
+The impact of this vulnerability is that it can allow an unauthenticated attacker to achieve remote code execution as the *prime* user.

 ## Bonus

-<p class="cn" markdown="1">Since Cisco didn't patch [CVE-2018-15379](https://github.com/pedrib/PoC/blob/master/advisories/cisco-prime-infrastructure.txt#L56) completely, I was able to escalate my access to root:</p>
+Since Cisco didn't patch [CVE-2018-15379](https://github.com/pedrib/PoC/blob/master/advisories/cisco-prime-infrastructure.txt#L56) completely, I was able to escalate my access to root:

 ```
 python -c 'import pty; pty.spawn("/bin/bash")'